KippAD/easy-outdoor-co/README.md

 ## **Brief**
 The Easy Outdoor Co. is an e-commerce site for a fictional store that sells clothing and equipment for outdoor activities.
-The application takes payments using Stripe and logs orders.
-Features for the site owner include adding and updating products, deleting stock, and sending newsletters to a mailing list attached to the database.
+The application takes payments using Stripe and logs orders in the database.
+Features for the site owner include adding and updating products, deleting stock, and sending newsletters to a mailing list.
 Users are able to create an account, review products, and make orders.

 This project was undertaken as my Milestone 5 E-commerce project for my Full Stack Software Engineering diploma with Code Institute.
 The project was planned using Agile methodology and built using the Django framework alongside various other technologies.